Diocese of Cassano all'Jonio

-The Diocese of Cassano all'Jonio is a Roman Catholic diocese in Calabria.
+The Diocese of Cassano all'Jonio (Dioecesis Cassanensis) is a Latin diocese of the Catholic Church in Calabria.

 History

 It is not known when Cassano became an episcopal See.
 Some place the establishment in the 5th century, though without supporting evidence.

 In 859 Cassano and Cosenza were the headquarters of the Gastaldates of the Lombards of the Duchy of Benevento.
 In their turn the Lombards were attacked again and again, as were the Greeks in south Italy, by the Saracens (Arabs and Moors).
 The Greeks were able to drive the Saracens away, and reorganized Calabria as part of the Greek Empire and the Greek Church of Constantinople.
 Cassano was established around this time as a suffragan diocese of the Greek Metropolitan of Reggio Calabria.

 In 1059 mention is made of a bishop of Cassano, whose name is not reported.
 He was engaged, along with the Provost of Gerace, in resisting the advance of the Normans, led by Robert Guiscard and his brothers.
 A battle took place against Count Roger at San Martino in Valle Salinarum, in which the Greeks, led by the bishop of Cassano, were defeated.

-In 1096 we read of a bishop of Cassano known as Saxo (Sassone), who was a Vicar of Pope Urban II and Pope Paschal II in the region.
+In 1096, a bishop of Cassano known as Saxo (Sassone), who was a Vicar of Pope Urban II and Pope Paschal II in the region.
 In the 11th century, the diocese became a suffragan of Reggio Calabria.
 Pope Paschal II (1099–1118), however, granted the Church of Cassano complete immunity from the jurisdiction of the Metropolitanate of Reggio Calabria, and took it directly under the protection of the Holy See.
 On 20 October 1144, King Roger II of Sicily confirmed the privileges of the Church of Cassano.

 On February 13, 1919, the diocese had territory transferred to create the Eparchy of Lungro for the Italo-Albanian Catholic Church.
 On January 30, 2001, the Archdiocese of Cosenza-Bisignano was elevated to a metropolitan see with Cassano all'Jonio as a suffragan diocese.